shortstheory/shortstheory.github.io/_posts/2012-03-20-photography-volume-2.md

 ![IMG_6149](/content/images/2018/08/IMG_6149.JPG)

 Wow, this picture was an absolute stunner for me.
-I heard the cat screeching in pain before I found it (probably "cat"fighting).
+I heard the cat screeching in pain before I found it (probably \"cat\"fighting).
 The way its body is silhouetted and the light gleaming off the feline\'s eyes make it an amazing and thoughtful picture.

 ![IMG_6164](/content/images/2018/08/IMG_6164.JPG)